giantswarm/docs/src/content/reference/domain-allowlist/index.md

 - `gitlab.com`
     - Grafana may download plugins from repositories hosted by Gitlab.
 - `grafana.com`
-    - Grafana download a plugin directly from its API.
+    - Grafana downloads a plugin directly from its API.
 - `prometheus-us-central1.grafana.net`
     - Some metrics are pushed to our hosted Grafana tenant.
 - `vault.operations.giantswarm.io`